frederikheld/robotrain/nodemcu/motor-control/README.md

 ![Wiring diagram of motor-control](motor-control_bb.png)

 This is an export from the [Fritzing file](motor-control.fzz) in this directory.
 The black wires are ground (GND).
-The other wires are explained n the sections below.
+The other wires are explained in the sections below.

 The motor control has several features that are described in detail below.

-## 12 V propulsion supply system
+## 12 V drive supply system

 The original LEGOⓇ train system is powered by 0..9 V direct current that is put on the tracks and collected by the wheels of the drive units.
 The collectors and motor are directly connected, so the voltage on the tracks directly determines how fast the train is running.